 Baseline (Week 0)

-Change from Baseline in Children's Dermatology Life Quality Index (CDLQI) response at Week 16
+Change From Baseline in Children's Dermatology Life Quality Index (CDLQI) Response at Week 16

-Time Frame: Week 16, compared to Baseline
+Time Frame: Baseline, Week 16

 The CDLQI is a questionnaire designed to measure the impact of skin diseases on the lives of children.
 The questionnaire consists of 10 questions that are based on the experiences of children with skin disease.
 The instrument asks participants about symptoms and feelings, leisure, school or holidays, personal relationships, sleep, and treatment.
 The questions relate to the impact of the skin disease on the child over the last week, (ie, over the last 7 days).
 The CDLQI total score ranges from 0 to 30 with higher scores indicating higher impact of skin disease on quality of life (Qol).